How Community Building Became a Lifeline for First Responders

 The Story Behind the LIFELINES Community Building Program

-At the time, I was preparing a community building program for a global organization of therapists; psychologists, psychiatrists, who wanted to feel more united and less isolated.
+At the time, I was preparing a community building program for a global organization of therapists; psychologists, and psychiatrists, who wanted to feel more united and less isolated.

 It took a minute.
 Then I saw it.
-These community building programs could help first responders!
+These community building programs could help first responders.

 A Leap of Faith

-I’ll admit, looking back, it was a bit of a leap.
 It was only after speaking with chiefs, directors, coordinators and other leaders in the field for two years that I saw just how right it was that I take that leap!
 But to be fair, I had the data and testimonials from seven years of programs.
 Every single program produced the same outcomes: participants feeling closer, safer, more valued, less isolated; supported.

 In those two years, as I delivered and further developed the LIFELINES program, I saw the same results.
 I saw more benefits than even I had anticipated because now I saw the value of the program through the eyes of the participants.